AdaMerging: Adaptive Model Merging for Multi-Task Learning

 \subsection{AdaMerging Analysis}

-In this section, we visualize the merging coefficients learned in Task-wise AdaMerging, Task-wise AdaMerging++, Layer-wise AdaMerging and Layer-wise AdaMerging++.

 \textbf{Task-wise Coefficients}.
-Fig.~\ref{fig:iter_taskwise_cofficients} shows the changes during the iteration process of merging coefficient optimization of each task vector in Task-wise AdaMerging and AdaMerging++, which is shown every ten steps.
-We consistently observe that the merging coefficients of each task vector are inconsistent.
+In Tab.~\ref{tab:iter_taskwise_cofficients}, we consistently observe that the merging coefficients of each task vector are inconsistent.
 When the number of tasks is relatively large, it is obviously undesirable to grid search the coefficients of each task, but our AdaMerging avoids this manual search process.

 \textbf{Layer-wise Coefficients}.
 Fig.~\ref{fig:learned_coefficients_b32} shows the merging coefficients learned by Layer-wise AdaMerging and AdaMerging++ on ViT-B/32 respectively.
 We observed that: (i) The coefficients learned by each layer of each task vector are different, which shows that the importance of each layer in the model merging process is different. (ii) The coefficients learned by shallow layers are generally smaller than those of deep layers, which indicates that shallow layers rely more on the weights of the pre-trained model rather than the weights provided by task vectors, while the deep layers rely more on the weights provided by the task vectors.
 This may be since the shallow layer learns general features, which are cross-task, while the deep layer learns task-specific features~\citep{transferable_NeurIPS2013}.